 How did I end up on Alaska?
 My story starts with a camel named Hubbly Bubbly and a couple of traveling Kiwis.

 Years ago I decided to head off on a solo backpacking trip to Morocco.
 While in Marrakesh I signed up for a camel trek in the Sahara.
 On that trek, while balanced on a surly camel named Hubbly Bubbly, I met two fantastic New Zealanders who, as coincidence would have it, were moving to my neighbourhood in suburban Vancouver.

-After they arrived and settled, the three of us, along with my cousin and some our friends decided to test out all of the online dating services our there.
+After they arrived and settled, the three of us (along with a cousin and some of our friends) decided to test out all of the online dating services our there.
 We each picked a service with the intent to compare notes and find the best one out there.

 As luck would have it, this is how I met my husband.
 Bill was living in Dillingham at the time, a small community off the road system about 90 minutes flight time from Anchorage.

-Bill and I moved to Homer in 2008 with our adopted dog, Milton, so that he could start a new job, we bought a great little house in a wonderful neighborhood, we started a family and have spent years exploring all that Homer has to offer.
+Bill and I moved to Homer in 2008 with our adopted dog, Milton.
+Bill started a new job, we bought a great little house in a wonderful neighborhood, we started a family, and have spent years exploring all that Homer has to offer.